Yield: 1 aprium cake // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

 Eggs: for moisture, structure, and binding the batter together.

 Vanilla: I use and love this vanilla extract.
 We will use some vanilla in the bundt, and some in the glaze.

 Buttermilk: for tenderizing the cake and adding moisture.
 I highly recommend using buttermilk but I know it can be hard or annoying to purchase, especially if you don’t plan on using it for anything else.
-It won’t be completely the same, but you can make a homemade buttermilk substitute.
-For this recipe, simply combine 10g of lemon juice or vinegar with 215g of whole milk and use as normal.
+If you need a quick substitute, I recommend a mixture of

 Apriums: the star of the show in this cake.
 If you can’t find apriums, feel free to substitute in apricots!